cschweig2/UniRegistrar.Solution/README.md

 ## Created by: Chelsea Becker and Agata Kolodziej, last modified 01/04/2021

-## Description: A program using EF and MVC framework to store information from a university's Registrar.
+## Description: A program using EF and MVC framework to store information in a university's Registrar.

 ## Specs: